Euclid, Ohio: Education

 Euclid City Schools is the local school district.
 Euclid High School is the local public high school.

-Our Lady of the Lake, a Roman Catholic elementary school and church, is located on Lakeshore Boulevard.
-Saints Robert and William Catholic School, also a Roman Catholic elementary school and church, is located on East 260th Street.
+Euclid has two Roman Catholic elementary schools: Our Lady of the Lake School and Sts.
+Robert and William Catholic School.

 Euclid houses the Euclid Public Library, ranked third in the nation in the 50,000 population category in 2007, and has been recognized in the Top Ten of the HAPLER Public library Ratings.